-Your user ID is your Department email address and your password is your email password.
+Your user ID is your Department email address and the password you use to access a Department computer.

-- After submitting an ePCD to the court, can it be deleted? - mo.
-When using the ePCD system, a PCD cannot be deleted.
+After submitting an ePCD to the court, can it be deleted?

+No. When using the ePCD system, a PCD cannot be deleted.